avkan1087/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+ 1) Document Object Model

 2. What is an event?

+ 2)event is a specific action that, most often, is triggered by the user

 3. What is an event listener?

+  3) trigger for event

 4. Why would we convert a NodeList into an Array?

+  4) NodeList doesnt have access to array methods It's array-like but not real array

 5. What is a component?

+ 5) reusable code (dry code)

 ### Git Set up